saboooor/saboooor/GUIDE_ArchLinuxInstallation.md

 If you reached this far, you have a very strong willpower.
 I admire you, and I won't stop you.

 Anyway, type ```pacman -Syy```.
-This will sync the PacMan repositories.
-Similar to how Debian and Debian-based distros syncronize package lists with ```apt-get update```.
+This will sync the pacman repositories.<br>
+Similar to how Debian and Debian-based distros syncronize package lists with apt-get update.

-After PacMan did it's thing, mount your newly made root partition (I will assume it's ```/dev/nvme0n1p2```, from the previous step).
-You can do this by typing ```mount /dev/nvme0n1p2 /mnt```.
+After pacman did it's thing, mount your newly made root partition.
+You can do this by typing ```mount /dev/nvme0n1pX /mnt```.<br>
+**(X as the number of the Root partition, if you're not dualbooting, it's 2)**

 We are ready!
-Type ```pacstrap /mnt base base-devel linux linux-firmware linux-headers networkmanager nano```.
-This will install Arch Linux, the Linux Kernel, Firmware and Headers, some extra libraries for developers, NetworkManager (used by the most common DE - if you are going for a terminal only version, DHCPCD is easier to configure!), nano, because... you will need a text editor.
+To finally install arch on your root partition type ```pacstrap /mnt base base-devel linux linux-firmware linux-headers networkmanager nano```.<br>
+This will install Arch, the Linux Kernel, Firmware and Headers, some extra libraries for developers, NetworkManager, nano, because... you will need a text editor.<br>
 You can use vim instead of nano if you want, but having a CLI text editor is an important tool and requirement.

 This step will take a while depending on your Internet connection.